yxyang17/GPI/README.md

   --checkpoint-path models/vision_state_predictor_epoch_200.ckpt
 ```

 The training script attaches a lightweight task-specific head that regresses object pose directly from each image frame.
 During inference we reuse this predicted pose for distance computation, so the vision policy queries the same geometry-aware metric as the state-based planner.
+However, other visual encoders for latent embeddings can also be used, such as VAEs or pretrained models.

 Datasets and checkpoints are auto-downloaded to `models/` when absent.
 Adjust the output names to avoid overwriting existing artifacts.